pabliqe/slugtenberg/README.md

 │  │  └─ Data variables are available directly as {{ variables }}.
 │  │
 │  └─ [slug]/
-│     ├─ Files inside matching folders will available as current view data.
+│     ├─ Folders matching [slug] will attached as current view data.
 │     ├─ Index files inside this folder are used as main folder view.
 │     │
 │     ├─ *(.txt)